Consensys/doc.goquorum/docs/Concepts/Privacy/PrivacyMarkerTransactions.md

 Since the `to` value in the privacy marker transaction is the address of the privacy precompile contract, that contract will be called.

 1. Public privacy marker transaction is processed.
-2. Precompile is called with the transaction data, which is the hash of the encrypted private transaction.
+2. Privacy precompile is called with the transaction data, which is the hash of the encrypted private transaction.
 3. The decrypted private transaction is retrieved from Tessera.
 4. Action depends on whether the node is a participant:
     1. Participant node: recursive call to `ApplyTransaction`, this time to process the private transaction.
 The decrypted `data` of the private transaction is retrieved from Tessera, and the private transaction executed.